Before you can start buying and selling, you'll need to deposit funds into your Kraken account.

 A market order is meant for immediate execution, as it will match with limit orders that are already available on our order books.
 Market orders will always incur a slightly higher fee known as a taker fee (the second percent beside your 30 day volume).
 With market orders you can only input the volume you would like to buy or sell and not the price.

 Limit orders will execute at the price you’ve set or better, once the market reaches your limit price.
 They can be subject to maker or taker fees depending on when it executes.
-If a matching order already exists and it’s executed immediately, then taker fees will occur.
+If a matching order already exists and it’s executed immediately, then taker fees will be charged.

-Once you’ve decided on if you’re looking for a market or limit order, you can select your choice with the buttons to the left of the ”Total” field.
+Once you’ve decided on if you’re looking for a market or limit order, you can select your choice with the buttons above the Total field.

-After things look good you just need to press the large buy/sell button and you’ll be brought to an order confirmation screen for a chance to double check your order.
+After things look good you just need to press the large buy/sell button and your order will be submitted.

-Limit orders may not be filled right away but you can view their status in the "Orders" tab.
-In the below example, the BTC/EUR price would have to fall to 25 for the limit buy order to be executed.
+Limit orders may not be filled right away but you can view their status in the Orders tab.
+In the below example, the BTC/USD price would have to reach $26,000 for the limit buy order to be executed.

-If your order has not yet been executed you are able to cancel the order be selecting the red x button under 'New & Open Orders'.
+If your order has not yet been executed you are able to edit or cancel the order by selecting the edit/cancel buttons on the right side of Open Orders.